 Do you want your team fighting over customers or undercutting one another to win a prize?

-TINYhr's Sabrina Son put it really well in a recent article she wrote on this topic:
+TINYpulse's Sabrina Son put it really well in an article she wrote on this topic:

 Public recognition can be a powerful motivator, but it's important to recognize the qualities of an employee that make them genuinely outstanding.

-Employees recognize employee of the month award programs for what they are: an arbitrary and usually trivial token.
+Employees can see Employee of the Month programs for what they are: an arbitrary and usually trivial token.
 While they may accept the award graciously, it's not necessarily meaningful to them, and is often even less meaningful to the rest of the team.

 "Who does the boss happen to like today?
 Should we draw a name out of a hat?
 Who hasn't won the award yet?
 Maybe we should recognize someone from marketing this month."

 If this inner dialogue sounds familiar—or even worse, if you and your colleagues have wasted time in meetings discussing this—you're doing it wrong.